Loney Hutchins: Music career: 1970s–1980s

 In the winter of 1974-75 Johnny Cash agreed to back Hutchins in renovating an abandoned building on Cash's property outside Nashville to use as a practice and performance space.
 Hutchins proceeded to use the venue, today known as Storytellers Hideaway Farm, to stage a series of "Saturday Night in Hickman County" concerts, which featured well-known artists including Johnny Cash, June Carter Cash, Jack Routh, Carlene Carter, and Rosanne Cash.

 In March 1976 Hutchins's relationship with the Cashes led to a position as publishing manager for House of Cash, for which he was already a writer, and Song of Cash (their ASCAP publishing entity).
 Hutchins also served as a pitch man for the publishing label, landing and recording Guy Clark's first cut by a major artist (Johnny Cash), "Texas 1947."
 Producer Don Davis brought to him the Wayne Kemp song "One Piece at a Time" which Hutchins convinced Cash to record.
 It became the title track of Cash's 1976 album, and Cash's last recording to hit #1 on the Billboard Hot Country Singles chart.

 In 1977, after Hutchins left the House of Cash publishing house, he started his own publishing house, Appalachia Music Publishing (BMI).
 It published his forthcoming songs including his hits of the 1980s.
-He also graduated college (the first in his family to do so), receiving a BS in music and with a minor in anthropology at the University of Tennessee.
+He also graduated from college (the first in his family to do so), receiving a BS in music and with a minor in anthropology at the University of Tennessee.
 He continued to work at the House of Cash studios along with Charlie Bragg, who had purchased the studio in the House of Cash offices.

 In 1979 Hutchins recorded a series of tracks at Lee Hazen's Studio By the Pond, with Jack "Stack-a-Track" Grochmal engineering, for an album of his own called Appalachia.

 In 1981 he signed a publishing deal with Cedarwood Publishing.
 In 1983 Hutchins began his own record label, Appalachia Recording Company (ARC).
 That year he released his album Appalachia Music.
 It was composed of tracks from the earlier Appalachia album along with some new '80s-style country/adult contemporary ballads.
 Finding that the new album was considered too "folksie" for LA and too "rock" for Nashville, Hutchins released it independently on his own LFH Records and Tapes, which became ARC.